DeadSet13/Hello_World/README.md

-# Hello_World
+# Hello Everybody
-Introductory Repos.
+This is my first repository entry, I will get better at this as time goes along.

-Hi Everybody!
+Hey Everyone!
 I'm a CS Major trying my hand at git for the first time.
-Im interested in all C languages, and python.
+Im interested in all C languages, python, as well as php.